Farhan Raza Khan1 BDS, MSc, MCPS, FCPS

 STRENGTHS & LIMITATIONS

-The response rate from the non-teaching group (44.1%) appears low but upon exploring into the reasons behind this feeble response rate, it’s revealed that the busy clinical practitioners are not interested in filling out questionnaires & proformas during work hours.
-On similar studies, Jenkins6 in UK had a response rate of 41.5% and Slaus7 had a response rate of 25% in Belgium.
-This proposes that it’s not uncommon for practicing dentists to give low response rate on such questionnaires11-12 in this context; our response rate of 44.1% does not appear that weak.
-Since, the detailed demographic information of non-responding subjects was not available, so we could not explore any further in this direction.
-This non-response has the potential to give rise to biased results.
+information from the two sides.
+The relatively poor response rate from the practitioner group (97 out of 201 or 48.25%) appears bad but upon exploring into the causes of this low response rate, it’s obvious that busy practitioners are not interested in completing questionnaires during business hours.
+A response rate of 26.3% was recorded by Haj -Ali 14 in USA, Mjor 15 had response rate of 51% while Forss 16 received a response rate of 53.6% from dentists in similar studies.
+This suggests that it’s not uncommon for practicing dentists to give low response rate.
+In this context, our response rate of 44.1% does not appear that bad.
+Since the information of non responding practitioners was not available, so we could not explore any further in this direction.

 - Khan FR, Mahmud S, Rahman M. Pediatric dentistry training for dentists in Pakistan.
 J Pak Dent Assoc 2013;